zachaa/Galaxy_Morphology_Classification/README.md

 ## Model
 We used a Convolution Neural Network created with Keras and Tensorflow.
 A slightly modified section of the code is shown below with the different layers, compiling the model and fitting the model.
 The full code can be found in [model_training.ipynb](model_training.ipynb).
 A separate `.py` file was created to run the model directly from the console in an effort to minimize any other processes running during training.
 It contains only the code necessary to load the data and images, then train the model (new or continue) and save it.
 All adjustable values are the same between the two files.
 This file was used to create the final model and can be found at [model_training.py](model_training.py).

 The model takes in 106×106 grayscale (single channel) png files that have been converted to Numpy arrays with values in the range [0, 1].
 Originally the arrays were `float64` but were cast to `float32` to half the memory usage.
-For the _training data_, this array is saved as a `.npy` in [training_images_array.npy](data/training_images_array.npy) so training can begin quicker without having to load each of the 179,450 images.
+For the _training data_, this array is saved as a `.npy` file in [training_images_array.npy](data/training_images_array.npy) so training can begin quicker without having to load each of the 179,450 images.

-A custom R² metric was created as the build in keras version only works with tensorflow 2.13.0 or higher and caused other errors.
+A custom R² metric was created as the built-in keras version only works with tensorflow 2.13.0 or higher and caused other errors when used.
 ```py
 def r2_score(y_true, y_pred):
     SS_res = tf.reduce_sum(tf.square(y_true - y_pred))